-Many rhythmic or repetitive behaviors are taken for granted until they become problematic, e.g., breathing, chewing and swallowing.
-However, when there is a problem in one of these functions, it can have a serious impact on quality of life.
-Dysphagia is the medical term for swallowing difficulties, which may be due to problems with the tongue, the roof of the mouth, muscles of the throat, the food passage or its valves.
+Many rhythmic or repetitive functions are taken for granted until they become problematic, e.g., breathing, chewing and swallowing.
+However, when there is a problem in one of these functions, it can have a serious impact on people’s quality of life.
+Dysphagia, defined as difficulty swallowing or the feeling of an obstruction while swallowing, is one such problem.